Second Time Scale of the Metastability of Reversible Inclusion Processes: Outline of proof of Theorems and

 In fact, the two principles in Theorem \ref{Diri-Thom} have generalizations to non-reversible dynamics.
-Namely, \cite[Theorem 2.7]{G-L} gives the non-reversible version of (1), and \cite[Proposition 2.6]{S} gives the non-reversible version of (2).
-We refer to the references \cite{G-L,S} for the proof of Theorem \ref{Diri-Thom}.

-\begin{rem} Like the Dirichlet principle, the Thomson principle can also be stated in terms of test functions; however, it is somewhat more complicated to state the result, which is provided in \cite[Proposition 2.1(ii)]{S}. \end{rem}
+Namely, \cite[Theorem 2.7]{GL} gives the non-reversible version of (1), and \cite[Proposition 2.6]{Slowik} gives the non-reversible version of (2).
+We refer to the references \cite{GL,Slowik} for the proof of Theorem \ref{Diri-Thom}. \begin{rem} Like the Dirichlet principle, the Thomson principle can also be stated in terms of test functions; however, it is somewhat more complicated to state the result, which is provided in \cite[Proposition 2.1(ii)]{Slowik}. \end{rem}

 The application of Theorem \ref{Diri-Thom} runs generally as follows.
 First, we construct test functions and flows, say $g$ and $\psi$, which satisfy \eqref{Diri-Thomeq} and \eqref{Diri-Thomeq2}, respectively.
 Second, we apply the principles to obtain